 Another difference is that SDC has physical locations called ‘SmileShops' were trained representatives can help you take digital scans of your teeth, which are said to be more accurate than taking molds.

-We actually recommend Candid over either SnapCorrect or SDC for various reasons.
-Chief among them—they feature remote monitoring exclusively with specialist orthodontists, they have great customer service, they use AI technology for more efficient treatment and they also have physical Candid Studio locations offering 3D scans.
+We actually recommend Candid or Byte over either SnapCorrect or SDC for various reasons.
+Chief among them—they feature remote monitoring exclusively with specialist orthodontists and they have great customer service.
+Byte can cut treatment time down to three months, and Candid uses AI technology for more efficient treatment and they also have physical Candid Studio locations offering 3D scans.